cloudify-cosmo/docs.getcloudify.org/content/ops_guides/troubleshooting.md

     How can I check to see if the Cloudify Manager is operating correctly?

 There is a way to find out this information using the Cloudify cli, this method is detailed in the "Troubleshooting techniques" section below.

 ##
-    The Monitoring tab on my deployment does not seem to show the correct metrics for my deployment?

-When you create a new deployment or access a deployment for the first time on a particular laptop or browser the Cloudify UI will default to showing the default metrics dashboard which may not be the one you want for your deployment.
-Specific dashboards creates for each blueprint and need to be manually loaded by the operator the first time they access that deployment from a particular browser.
-The follow cloudify document details how to do this [here](http://docs.getcloudify.org/4.3.0/manager_webui/default-widgets-ref/).

-Each blueprint should have a custom designed dashboard that has instructions on where to install it from in the relevant user guide.

-##